Overview

 • If your brand partner is not on Pinterest, you can still use the paid partnership label to disclose your branded relationship.
 When publishing, the paid partnership label will appear on the Pin but the brand’s name will not.

-• If the paid partnership is removed from an idea ad, the ad will be set to Archive in Ads Manager.
+• If the paid partnership is removed from an Idea ad, the ad will be set to Archive in Ads Manager.

 • If the Pin is flagged for violating our Community guidelines it will be submitted for review.
-If the Pin is not compliant with our Content policy then the Pin will be deactivated.
+If the Pin is not compliant with our content policy then the Pin will be deactivated.

 • End of Other articles Links